 NVMe Interface

 The NVMe (Non-Volatile Memory Express) interface provides a high-speed, low-latency communication protocol optimized for solid-state storage devices.
-It enables faster data transfer rates and reduced latency in embedded storage applications, especially in devices requiring high performance.
+It enables higher data transfer rates and lower latency in embedded storage applications, especially for devices that require high performance.

 Encryption and Security Features